mjyc/infobot_planning/infobot_find_viewpoint/README.md

 ### Retrospective Query Demo

-First, collect data from the robot using below command:
+Run:
 ```
 roslaunch infobot_find_viewpoint test_retrospective_collect_data.launch
 ```

-Save the path and octomap using the command below:
+This command will start the morse simulation and move the robot to pre-selected waypoints.

+Once the robot finishes navigation, run:
 ```
 roslaunch infobot_find_viewpoint test_retrospective_save_data.launch
 ```
-Note that the above command requires ~/bags/ and ~/octomap/ folders.
-Also kill the first command using Ctrl-C (otherwise it will continue collect data in the bag file).
+The above command requires ~/bags/ and ~/octomap/ folders, so make sure to create them before running the command.
+Also, make sure to kill the first command using Ctrl-C--otherwise it will continue collect data.

-Launch below command to see if a proper image was retrieved:
+Finally, run:
 ```
 roslaunch infobot_find_viewpoint test_retrospective_collect_data.launch
 ```
+If everything went okay, it will produce a result image in test folder.